kubeshop/tracetest/docs/docs/live-examples/pokeshop/use-cases/get-pokemon-by-id.md

 ## Building a test for those scenarios

-Using Tracetest, we can [create a test](../../../web-ui/creating-tests.md) that will execute an API call on `GET /pokemon/25` and validate two scenarios:
+Using Tracetest, we can [create two tests](../../../web-ui/creating-tests.md) that will execute an API call on `GET /pokemon/25` and validate the following scenarios:
 1. **an API call with a cache hit**
    - The API should return a valid result with HTTP 200 OK
    - The cache should be queried